stackhpc/ansible-kayobe-automation-workflows/roles/github/README.md

 If you wish to make more impactful changes such as which workflows are built and what they contain then see the list of dictionaries called `workflows` in `defaults/main.yml`

 `github_buildx_enable_provenance`: whether or not to enable build attestations/provenence.
-This causes issues on some clouds and so is defaulted to `false`.
+This has been [noted](https://github.com/docker/build-push-action/releases/tag/v4.1.1) to cause issues with docker registries such as Pulp.
+Default to false.

 `github_workflows:` is a list of dictionaries that contains each of the workflows described above.
 A given list element is made up of the following: